 | Panoramic moonroof (power glass extended moonroof) | ✓ |

-Inside the cabin, the styling divergence continues with materials and color palettes designed to evoke different moods.
-The LUXE trim is tailored for broad appeal with high-quality leather upholstery and a focus on an airy, open feel.
-The SPORT trim, however, introduces Dusk Blue TailorFit® seating and unique interior trim that complements its darker exterior.
-For those who prioritize a specific cabin environment, the SPORT comes standard with second-row captain's chairs, creating a six-passenger layout that feels more like a private jet than a traditional family hauler.
+The SPORT trim introduces Dusk Blue TailorFit® seating and unique interior trim that complements its darker exterior.
+It comes standard with second-row captain's chairs, creating a six-passenger layout that feels more like a private jet than a traditional family hauler.

 Performance and Precision: Driving Dynamics of the New QX60 Sport